VaibhavKulkarni10/Predicting_Car_Prices/README.md

 * Data Preprocessing:
   * Checked the data types of each variable.
   * Identified and handled missing values and outliers.
   * Dropped unnecessary or redundant data.
   * Finalized the columns to be used for modeling.

+* Data Visualization:
+  * Used various plots (barplot, boxplot, histogram, etc.) to understand data insights.
+  * Analyzed trends such as the price hike starting from the year 2000 and the demand for Jeep cars.
+  * Examined the impact of amenities on car production.